 4.2 Interpreting a precipitation forecast

 [Djerboua(2001)] applied the AM developed by [Guilbaud(1997)] in operational forecasting as part of the MAP project [?, Alpine Programme, see]]Binder1996 during the special observation period [Bougeault et~al.(2001)Bougeault, Binder, Buzzi, Dirks, Houze, Kuettner, Smith, Steinacker, and Volkert].
 He noted that the 60 percentile was better to forecast precipitation amounts for common situations, but for strong to extreme events, the 90 percentile turned out to be a better indicator.
 It is therefore necessary to pay particular attention to the 90 percentile which, when reaching high values, may be indicative of a situation related to extreme precipitations, due the presence of several analogue dates with significant observed precipitations amounts in the distribution [Djerboua(2001)].
 [Bontron(2004)] made the same observation: he found the 60 percentile to be best for occurrence forecasting, but the 90 percentile to be the most informative in order to forecast medium to high precipitation amounts (, one tenth of the 10-year return period value).
 In this regard, operators should pay particular attention to the distribution of the best analogues.
 If, for example, it is shifted to higher values, there is a risk of under-estimating the event when considering the middle of the full distribution.

+Obvously, if the target situation has its best analogues with high precipitations, then this situation is likely to rare.
+So when collecting a fixed number N1 of analogue situations, the worst ones are likely to be more common and will contribute to lower the resulting precipitation distribution, therefore a trend towards underestimation

 [Marty(2010)] applied several validation scores to the quantiles of the AM distribution in operational forecasting.
 He concluded that the detection of the precipitation occurrence was better predicted by median quantiles (50-70 %), with an optimum to 60 %.
 However, once again, for significant rainfall, the 90 percentile gave the best performance.
 Comparing the results from the AM to an ensemble forecast, [Marty(2010)] found the AM to be better than the considered ensembles, particularly for strong precipitation.
 The gain of the AM comes from a greater accuracy for a poorer sharpness, when the ensemble forecasts are very sharp, but lack a bit of accuracy.

-When comparing the performance of Meteo France numerical models along with the AM, [Djerboua(2001)] concluded that the numerical models are better at predicting the current day, but the AM becomes more competitive for the following lead times.
+When comparing the performance of Meteo France numerical models along with the AM, [Djerboua(2001)] concluded that the numerical models were at that time better at predicting the precipitation of the current day, but the AM becomes more competitive for the following lead times.
 It is indeed very interesting in early warning approaches, as it is able to identify a potentially critical situation one week ahead.

 All AMs rely on atmospheric circulation information, while some add subsequent levels of analogy on moisture or other thermodynamic predictors (see section 1.5).
 However, these subsequent predictors were found to be relevant only on the first 3 days, and not much further, due to higher uncertainties in their forecast.
-This was found to be the case of moisture indexes and vertical velocity.
+This was found to be the case for moisture indexes and vertical velocity.
 The user has to keep this aspect in mind when interpreting forecasts over a range of lead times.

 5 AtmoSwing Optimizer

 AtmoSwing Optimizer is a single tool that integrates different optimization methods, presented in section 5.3 to 5.5.
+Optimisation is essentially performed in the calibration framework, where one tries to maximize the information that can be extracted from the available predictors and predictand archives.

+However, in operational use a further ingredient arises : the model from which the target situations, i.e. the synoptic situations, are taken from for the coming days.
+Depending on the properties of these forecasts the operational scheme has to be tuned.